Denver Domestic Violence Attorney | CRS 18-6-800.3

 Domestic Violence is a sentence-enhancer, which means there are harsher consequences.

-If you are convicted of domestic violence in Arapahoe County, you will be unable to live a normal life.
-You won’t be able to possess a firearm, and you won’t be able to pass a security background check.
-An angry argument at home could impact your ability to go hunting with your friends, or get the job you’ve always wanted.
+If you are convicted of domestic violence in Arapahoe County, you may be unable to live a normal life.
+You won't be able to possess a firearm, and you won't be able to pass a security background check.
+An angry argument at home could impact your ability to go hunting with your friends, or get the job you've always wanted.
 Additionally, anyone who is convicted of or pleas to Domestic Violence in Littleton, Highlands Ranch or Aurora, will have to undergo a treatment program.
 The program is 36 long weeks of evaluations, classes and recommended treatment, for which you must pay.
 Your treatment will be overseen by the Domestic Violence Offender Management Board, and your level of offense will not be taken into account.
-For instance, a man who is physically violent with his girlfriend will receive the same treatment as a man who yells threateningly as his wife.
-Having an experienced domestic violence attorney in Denver on your behalf is extremely important for your future.
+For instance, a man who is physically violent with his girlfriend will receive the same treatment as a man who yells threateningly at his wife.
+Having an experienced domestic violence attorney in Denver is extremely important for your future.

 Denver Domestic Violence Attorney – Why Call Us?